-ATL8.
+IT-ATL 8.
 Child uses creativity to increase understanding and learning.

-ATL9.
+IT-ATL 9.
 Child shows imagination in play and interactions with others.

-Initiative Attachment/Relationships Self-Regulation Children are practicing their ability to try new ideas, problem solve and experiment when they are using their imaginations in interactions and play with others.
-Children who feel safe in trusting relationships with their caregivers and are supported and encouraged by their caregivers, can learn to use their imagination in play.
-Children are learning to self-regulate in imaginative play when adults are nearby to support and guide them in their play.
-Consider the following example from the DECA I/T: Play make-believe
+INITIATIVE: Children are practicing their ability to try new ideas; problem solving and experiment when they are using their imaginations in interactions and play with others.

+ATTACHMENT/RELATIONSHIPS: Children who feel safe in trusting relationships with their caregivers and are supported and encouraged by their caregivers, can learn to use their imagination in play.

+SELF-REGULATION: Children are learning to self-regulate in imaginative play when adults are nearby to support and guide them in their play.

+Consider the following example from the DECA Infant/Toddler: Play make-believe.

-AGE: Preschool
+Age: Preschool